 Of course, you pay for what you get, and braided line is considerably more expensive than monofilament line.
 If you are an angler looking to keep all of your purchases in the most economical range possible, you will likely be seduced by the more budget-conscious costs of monofilament line.
 However, you should also keep records of how frequently you are buying new line.

-Traditionally, braided lines have been known to be considerably more durable than monofilament, and if you find yourself replacing your mono line every few weeks, you may consider making the switch to braided line just as an experiment to see which line is indeed more economical.
+Traditionally, braided lines have been known to be considerably more durable than monofilament, particularly in terms of abrasion resistance.
+And, if you find yourself replacing your mono line every few weeks, you may consider making the switch to braided line just as an experiment to see which line is indeed more economical.